An effective leadership reinforcement program sends a carefully curated message at a specific moment.

 Does your training program focus on achieving the 3 phases of behavior change?

 Phase 3: Application

-Your training reinforcement program should follow the 15/25/60 model outlined below:
+Your training reinforcement program should follow the 15/25/60 model:

 15% of your training reinforcement program should focus on the awareness stage.
-Learners must understand WHY achieving the desired behavior change is important to them.
+Learners must understand WHY the desired behavior change is important.

 60% of your training reinforcement program should focus on application.
-The last phase should focus on ensuring that learners are implementing the knowledge and skills learned in training.
+Focus on ensuring that learners are applying their newfound skills.

 Remember, you cannot evaluate application until you've tested your learners' knowledge levels.
-Otherwise, you risk quizzing learners on applying knowledge or skills that they lack.
-Likewise, you cannot encourage or expect your learners to apply their training and change their behaviors without explaining WHY.
+Likewise, you cannot expect your learners to apply their training without explaining WHY.

-When you create the right structure, one that leads participants from awareness to knowledge to application, you will see the results you seek.
+When you create the right structure with Mindmarker, you will see lasting results.
 Learn more about how to determine your reinforcement objectives in our step-by-step guide.
 Download the 10-Step Guide to Determine Your Reinforcement Objectives.